liijunwei/practice/oop/99-Bottles-of-OOP/09-Reaping-the-Benefits-of-Design/9.3.Seeking-Context-Independence/note.md

 The `verses(99,0)` above condemns(迫使...接受困境) you to an expectation that lists 100 verses.

 + Since tests are the first reuse of your code, reusability problems are exposed by the tests.

++ Notice that:(`CountdownSong#song` and `CountdownSong#verses`)
+    + In one place, the pair is named max and min, and in the other, upper and lower.
+This is intentional.
+    + The idea that an entire countdown song has a fixed number of verses is embodied in max and min.
+This is about the song.
+    + In contrast, the idea that the verses method can produce a requested range of descending verses is reflected in upper and lower.
+This is about the subset of verses to be produced.
+    + **These are two different concepts, and giving them different names clarifies the code.**